Well here comes 19 August and our Commemorations list says it's the Feast of St Bernard of Clairvaux.

 He does, despite all that and more, show some signs of knowing it all comes down to faith in Christ and what he did for us.
 Well that can happen even in the RCC, and in all fairness I gotta say maybe old Bernard was one of those.
 And me being a Benedictine never-was, the only thing worse than a has-been, lemme tell ya a little reform wouldn't hurt those guys at all.

 Clairvaux was built on a tract of land known as a hangout for robbers, donated by Count Hugh of Champagne.
 Apparently the land is well suited to retreat from society, whether said retreat is one's own decision or society's.
-Since the French Revolution, Napoleon, etc, it has been a high security prison.
-Monastery, prison, you know I want to have fun with that, but suffice it to say it is the current home of "Carlos the Jackal".
+Since the French Revolution, Napoleon, etc, the abbey was abolished and made into a high security prison, which it still is.
+Hideout to monastery to prison, you know I want to have fun with that, but the utter ironic ridiculousness should be sufficiently obvious with no help from me.
+Clairvaux Prison is the current residence of Ilyich Ramirez Sanchez of Venezuela, whom you may know as "Carlos the Jackal".

 Thing is, Bernard didn't have a damn thing to do with it.